Luca090902/krautscript/README.md

 [KrautScript](https://luca090902.github.io/krautscript/)
 ==========
 ![German Flag](/assets/img/flag.png)
-GermanScript lets you write JavaScript in German; Finally there is a way for Germans to code in their native language!
+KrautScript lets you write JavaScript in German; Finally there is a way for Germans to code in their native language!

 See it in action [here](https://luca090902.github.io/krautscript/).
 ### Including KrautScript files in your HTML